 Crossing the river to the south, we discovered Nano Nagle Place, which commemorates the selfless work of the nun who founded a network of schools to educate the Catholic children of the city.
 There’s an informative museum, peaceful gardens and the Good Day Deli which must be exceptionally good as the queue was snaking out the door.
 We did visit the shop here to pick up a few presents and chanced upon a Sustainable Christmas market selling eco-friendly gifts.

 On this side of the river we also explored the 17th century, star-shaped, Elizabeth Fort, which has only recently opened to the public.
 It’s served many purposes over the years including a barracks, a convict depot for the transportation of women prisoners and a food depot during the Great Famine.
 It’s free to enter and there are some super views of the city from the ramparts.

 We walked past St Fin Barre’s cathedral and headed to the very pretty grounds of the university.
 We didn’t have time to head north at this point to take in Cork City Gaol but it’s one of the most popular attractions so worth a look another time.

 During our three day break we also managed to go to a game of rugby.
 I think Dougie made a special effort to book our break when we could also catch Munster playing Edinburgh.
 There were only a handful of away supporters so we tried to cheer quietly when our team won.

 A day was also spent in the town of Cobh, half an hour away by train.
 This was the final port of call of Titanic before she set out across the Atlantic on her maiden voyage.
 I highly recommend this day trip from Cork.
-I’ll give you more details about it in a separate article.

 Why we loved Cork